Camp Grant massacre: Aftermath

 Lieutenant Whitman searched for the wounded, found only one woman, buried the bodies, and dispatched interpreters into the mountains to find the Apache men and assure them his soldiers had not participated in the "vile transaction".
 The following evening, the surviving Aravaipas began trickling back to Camp Grant.
 Many of the settlers in southern Arizona considered the attack justifiable homicide and agreed with Oury, but this was not the end of the story.

 Within a week of the slaughter, a local businessman, William Hopkins Tonge, wrote to the Commissioner of Indian Affairs stating, "The Indians at the time of the massacre being so taken by surprise and considering themselves perfectly safe with scarcely any arms, those that could get away ran for the mountains."
 He was the first person to refer to what had taken place as a massacre.

 The military and the Eastern press called it a massacre, so President Grant informed Governor A.P.K.
 Safford that if the perpetrators were not brought to trial, he would place Arizona under martial law.
 In October 1871, a Tucson grand jury indicted 100 of the assailants with 108 counts of murder.
 The trial, two months later, focused solely on Apache depredations; it took the jury just 19 minutes to pronounce a verdict of not guilty.
 Western Apache groups soon left their farms and gathering places near Tucson in fear of subsequent attacks.
 As pioneer families arrived and settled in the area, Apaches were never able to regain hold of much of their ancestral lands in the San Pedro River Valley.
-Many groups of Apaches joined up with the Yavapais in Tonto Basin, and from there, a guerilla war began which lasted until 1875.
+Many groups of Apaches joined up with the Yavapais in Tonto Basin, and from there, a guerrilla war began which lasted until 1875.

 Site of Camp Grant and the massacre

 The massacre occurred in the vicinity of Camp Grant.
-In 1871, its location was on an upper terrace on the east bank of the San Pedro River, just north of the junction with Araviapa Creek.
+In 1871, its location was on an upper terrace on the east bank of the San Pedro River, just north of the junction with Aravaipa Creek.
 The camp was in the vicinity of 32°50'51.22"N, 110°42'11.91"W. The Camp Grant site was near the present Aravaipa Campus of Central Arizona Community College, which is located between the towns of Mammoth and Winkelman on Arizona State Route 77.
 Few remains of the site are visible.

 Current authorities place the massacre site south of the Aravaipa Creek and about five miles upstream from Camp Grant.
 No marker is at the site of the massacre, and the location is only generally known.

-Descendants of those massacred are in 2021 fighting in opposition to the siting of a massive copper mine at Oak Flat, proximate to the massacre site.
+In 2021, descendants of those massacred opposed the siting of a massive copper mine at Oak Flat, proximate to the massacre site.